ferenk/github-tests/README.md

    ```
    my_code_map.json
    ```
-5. Create your own code map file.
-It's structure is very simple, for example here are are the codes for our sample paragraph<br>(it demonstrates the easy usage of mixed formats)
+4. Create your own code map file.
+Its structure is very simple, for example here are are the codes for our sample paragraph<br>(it also demonstrates the mixed usage of different token formats)
    Example ***my_code_map.json*** to enter the sample lines
    ```
    {